-- b.
-All understory vegetation within the essential root zone of protected trees shall be: (1) retained; OR - (2) removed by methods which are non-damaging to the tree, and replaced with vegetation with horticultural requirements which are compatible with protected trees. - c.
-Vegetation removal shall be undertaken in such a manner as to preserve, to the degree possible, the aesthetic and ecological benefits provided by such vegetation. - A. As many Significant, Exceptional and Heritage Trees as possible are to be retained on a site proposed for development, or re-development, particularly to provide a buffer between development, taking into account the condition and age of the trees.
-As part of a land use application such as, but not limited to, subdivision or short plat review, design review or building permit review, the Director of Community Development or the Board of Architectural Review may require reasonable alterations to the arrangement of buildings, parking or other elements of proposed development in order to retain Significant, Exceptional or Heritage non-invasive Trees. - B. Topping of trees is prohibited and considered removal. - C. Trees located on vacant properties shall not be removed except: - 1.
-Those that interfere with access and/or passage on public trails; or - When trees, including alders and cottonwoods, have been determined to be one of the following by a Tree Risk Assessment prepared by a Tree Risk Assessor, and where the risk cannot be reduced to Low with mitigation, such as pruning: - a.
+- B. Topping of trees is prohibited and considered removal,. - C. Trees located on vacant properties shall not be removed except: - 1.
+Those that interfere with access and/or passage on public trails; or - 2.
+When trees, including alders and cottonwoods, have been determined to be one of the following by a Tree Risk Assessment prepared by a Tree Risk Assessor, and where the risk cannot be reduced to Liow with mitigation, such as pruning: - a.
 Moderate risk with significant consequences; - b.
 Moderate risk with severe consequences; - c.
 High risk with a target or risk target; or, - d.
 Extreme risk. - 3.
-Factors that will be considered in approving such tree removal include, but are not limited to, tree condition and health, age, risks to life or structures and potential for root or canopy interference with utilities. - D. Where permitted, removal of Exceptional or Significant trees on a property zoned Low

-Density Residential and improved with a single-family dwelling beyond the up to four trees permitted within a 36-month period that are removed shall be replaced pursuant to the tree replacement requirements outlined below.
+Factors that will be considered in approving such tree removal include, but are not limited to, tree condition and health, age, risks to life or structures and potential for root or canopy interference with utilities. - D. Where permitted, removal of Exceptional or Significant trees on a property zoned Low Density Residential and improved with a single-family dwelling beyond the up to four trees permitted within a 36-month period that are removed-shall be replaced pursuant to the tree replacement requirements outlined below.
 The Director or Planning Commission may require additional trees or shrubs to be installed to mitigate any potential impact from the loss of the vegetation as a result of the tree removal. - E. Retention and Replacement of Canopy Cover.
 On undeveloped sites or sites with dense stands of trees, where the cost of identification of individual tree species and sizes is inordinate relative to the project, the Director may allow the applicant to use the tree canopy cover approach outlined below to calculate retention and replacement of trees: